chiscookeke11/Blockathon-Audita-Chain/README.md

 ## 5. Data Privacy and Security

 - **Data Encryption**: Sensitive audit data is encrypted, ensuring only authorized users have access to full audit details while protecting privacy.
-- **Decentralized Storage**: Large files are stored off-chain using decentralized solutions like IPFS/Filecoin, while cryptographic hashes are stored on-chain for verification.
+- **Decentralized Storage**: Large files are stored off-chain using decentralized solution as IPFS while cryptographic hashes are stored on-chain for verification.
 - **Immutable Records**: All records are immutable once stored on the blockchain, guaranteeing long-term integrity and transparency.

 ## 6. Scalability and Flexibility